-Pike Perch is a popular fish in Ukraine and the surrounding countries, so it is very common to find it on the menus.
+Pike Perch is a popular fish in Ukraine, and the surrounding countries, and it is very common to find it on the menus.
 In all fairness, this was one of the items that I wanted to try because it is a prevalent fish that I like.

 Fresh perch in a clear broth and fresh perch over potatoes and seasonal vegetables.

 I remember the first time that I tried this fish was in Germany several years go, I loved it.
-So when I saw Pike Perch on the restaurant menu in Kiev I had to order both styles.
-They really know how to serve Pike Perch in Kiev!
+When I saw Pike Perch on the restaurant menu in Kiev, I had to order both styles.
+They really know how to serve Pike Perch in Kiev.

 The Reddest Strawberries, Ever